SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 -   `i18n`: The `i18n` property is an attribute to configure internationalization settings.
 It is optional and only necessary if the manifest contains text symbols (placeholders in {{...}} syntax).
 The `i18n` property has the following sub-settings:

-    -   The `bundleName` parameter specifies the name of the resource bundle file that contains the text symbols for the descriptor.
+    -   The `bundleName` parameter specifies the name of the resource bundle file that contains the text symbols for the manifest.
 The file is referenced using a dot notation namespace.
-In our case, we stored the texts for the app descriptor in the same resource bundle as the remaining texts, so we reference the properties file stored in the `i18n` folder.
+In our case, we stored the texts for the manifest in the same resource bundle as the remaining texts, so we reference the properties file stored in the `i18n` folder.

     -   The `supportedLocales` property defines an array of locales supported by the application (for example en_GB, en-GB, or en).
 This helps optimize the loading performance of resource bundles.
 It controls the language fallback chain and prevents unnecessary and potentially failing requests.
 In our application, we only use the base `i18n.properties` file for simplicity, so we set this property to an empty string.
 This ensures that the browser does not attempt to load additional `i18n_*.properties` files based on the browser's language setting and locale.